salem11111111/SPLQ/README.md

+Failed Actions from Internal Network (IPs starting with 10)"

+This Splunk query searches across all indexes for events where the action resulted in failure (action=failure) and the source IP address (src) begins with 10, which typically represents an internal/private network range.
+The query helps identify failed login attempts or other failed actions originating from within your network.
+By filtering on src="10*", it focuses only on relevant internal traffic, making it useful for spotting potential issues such as misconfigurations, brute-force attempts, or unusual activity within your organization’s private IP space. index=* action=failure src="10*"

+index=* action=failure src="10*"
+| table _time src dest user action
+| sort -_time

+"Failed Actions from Internal Network in Firewall Logs" This Splunk query searches the mfirewall index for events where the action resulted in failure (action=failure) and the source IP address (src) begins with 10, a range often used for private/internal networks.
+It helps pinpoint failed attempts such as blocked connections or unauthorized access attempts originating from within the internal network.
+The query organizes results into a table showing time, source IP, destination, user, and action, sorted so the most recent failures appear first.
+This is useful for quickly identifying suspicious internal network activity or misconfigurations affecting traffic flow.

+index=mfirewall action=failure src="10*"
+| table _time src dest user action
+| sort -_time

 **.lock files**,
 This is a Splunk search query that looks for specific log events in your system data.
 It starts with index=sysmon, which tells Splunk to search in the sysmon index (a place where Sysmon logs are stored).
 The next part, file_name="*.lock", filters results to only show files whose names end in .lock.
 The earliest=-24h latest=now part limits the search to the last 24 hours.
 Then | rex field=file_path "C:\\\\Users\\\\(?<user>[^\\\\]+)\\\\" is using a regular expression to extract a piece of information — here, it looks inside the file path and pulls out the username from the Windows file path, storing it in a field called user.
 Finally, | table _time file_name file_path host process_exec app Computer user tells Splunk to show the results in a neat table containing those specific columns: the time of the event, file name, file path, host, process executed, app, computer name, and the extracted user.
 Essentially, it’s a way to search for .lock files in Sysmon logs from the past day and display useful details in an organized format.
   ```